Tien96ng/programming-language-suggester/css/README.md

 * _Lacking media breaks for majority of the page._
 * _No required input validation to avoid "Null" or "NaN"._
 * _Doesn't read the last form value(s) for radio input._
+* _If you press the enter key, it'll end the quiz unofficially as submission._

 ## License